The Business School is in the top quartile of UK universities for research.

 Research facilities and groups

-Full-time funded students (Department of Employment and Learning and VCRS grants) have access to training funds to support the development of the PhD.
+Full-time funded students (Department for the Economy and VCRS grants) have access to training funds to support the development of the PhD.
 All full-time PhD students are provided with a desk in a shared space and computing and printing equipment.

 PhD supervision is available within the research groups listed below.